realslimshanky/Just-Jobs-Bot/README.md

 /start - initial command to begin talking to the bot

-/help - to see how the bot works
+/help - to get help, report bug and contribute

 /submit - to submit job opening in your company